IBM-Cloud/docs/services/ContinuousDelivery/index.md

  **Tip**: If you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, you are prompted to click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
 If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

-   * If you have a GitHub repo and want to use it, for the repository type, select **Existing**.
+   * If you have a GitHub repo and want to use it, for the repository type, select **Link**.
 Search for the location of the repo or select the repo from the list of available repos.

    * If you want to create an empty GitHub repo, for the repository type, select **New**.
 Type a name for the repo.

-   * If you want to create a clone of a GitHub repo, for the repository type, select **Clone**.
+   * If you want to create a clone of a GitHub repo, for the repository type, select **Copy**.
 Search for the location of the repo or select the repo from the list of available repos.

    * If you want to fork a GitHub repo so that you can contribute changes through pull requests, select **Fork**.
 Search for the location of the repo or select the repo from the list of available repos.